CALLING ALL HEALTHY SMILE HEROES

 Do you provide dental care for families in need in a 501(c)(3) setting?

-If yes, you can apply for an AAPD Foundation grant!
-Since 2010, we have issued more than $8.3 million in grants and commitments to 161 organizations in 36 states.
-Our foundation grantees have helped provide healthy smiles for more than 735,000 children.
-Our next call for applications will be late spring 2024.
+If yes, you can apply for a national dental grant from the AAPD Foundation!
+Since 2010, we have issued $11 million in grants and commitments to 168 organizations in 36 states.
+Our foundation grantees have helped provide healthy smiles for more than 850,000 children.

 What We Fund